Baturraden: Location

 Baturraden is located on the slopes of Mount Slamet in Banyumas Regency, Central Java, at about 640 m above sea level.
 The area is some 6 km from the peak of the mountain; this has led to the number of visitors decreasing when the volcano is active.
 Administratively it is part of Rempoah Village, in the Baturraden District.

-Baturraden is 14 km north of the town of Purwokerto, a trip which generally takes 30 minutes by car.
-Minibuses, which let passengers off in the Baturraden district terminal, are also available from the city.
+Baturraden is 14 km north of the town of Purwokerto, a trip that generally takes 30 minutes by car.
+Minibuses, which let passengers off at the Baturraden district terminal, are also available from the city.

 Etymology

 The name Baturraden is derived from the Javanese words Batur ("manservant") and Raden ("nobleman/noblewoman").
 According to local legend, the young daughter of a local king fell in love with a young man who worked in the stables.
 As their feelings were mutual, the two furtively had a relationship before ultimately eloping, without their parents' blessings.
 Shortly after their first child was born, the noblewoman's father marched on their home with his army and demanded that she return home.
 When she refused, the king had the stableman stabbed with a kris.
 The noblewoman, in despair, took the kris from her husband's body and killed herself.
 The king, before leaving, had their child killed as well, and all were buried in the area.